junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 And he is steered back into that warm bright sunshine and lazy afternoon that they never had.
 Cas slumps in the corner of the sofa where the sunshine can't reach, curling small, arms tight around knees, as if trying to hold himself together the best he can.
 As if he really is still broken.
 His eyes unfocused, his lips murmur over and over again, "I'm sorry."

 Dean puts a hand on his shoulder.
 Cas is startled.
 The loop is broken.
-His lips are still moving, but no sound comes out.
+His lips are still trembling, but no sound comes out.
 His eyes fragile.

 Dean lowers himself in front of the sofa, edging to his side, wrapping the arm around him in a gesture to pull the angel toward him.
 His eyes level with Cas's.

 "Listen to me," he starts, then pauses, his mind wandering back to Cas's library.
 The grand, beautiful hall, the ancient shelves, the countless books.
+All the knowledge and memory he had, all the millions of years he lived through.
 What would it look like when Cas is not broken?
 When everything is ancient and elegant?
 Must be breath-taking.
 Must be as spectacular and beautiful as everything that Cas is.
 Dean tells him, firmly, "You're forgiven, Cas."
 And, "You're not broken.
 Even if you are, I can help fix, I'm good at it.
 Don't worry.
 We'll figure it out."

 Cas's ocean-blue eyes focuses on Dean's.
 The look of broken and pieces is still lingering in that deep blue ocean water, like shattered glasses floating on the wave.
 But he nods, small.